Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 If your data grid bound to your data list object needs to perform additional filtering on the client side by one or more columns, then `DataListObject` provides a handy utility method `PropertyValueMatches`, which checks if the value of a specified data property in a given row matches the specified criteria value using the supplied [operator](../services/querying#operators).

 :::tip
-You may need to translate data grid's client-side filter criteria to a number of operator/value clauses, and combine the results of the calls to `PropertyValueMatches` for each clause, in order to determine whether each row matches those filter criteria.
+You may need to translate the data grid's client-side filter criteria to a number of operator/value clauses, and combine the results of the calls to `PropertyValueMatches` for each clause, to determine whether each row matches those filter criteria.
 :::

 ### Resetting data

-In order to reset the data in your data list object, as well as the `AppliedCriteria`, you can call the `ResetData` method.
+To reset the data in your data list object, as well as the `AppliedCriteria`, you can call the `ResetData` method.
 If you also want to clear the values in the `CriteriaObject`, then you should call `ResetData` on that object too, as follows.

 ```cs
 myListObject.ResetData();